-He has appeared on the daytime drama As the World Turns and in a handful of independent films, including The Rasmussen Brothers’ Dark Feed.
-His play Love in the Time of Time Travel, co-written with A. Vincent Ularich, was given a staged reading at OBERON, A.R.T.’s second stage.
+He has appeared on the daytime drama As the World Turns and in a handful of independent films, including The Rasmussen Brothers’ Dark Feed and The Inhabitants.

 Danny also works as a dialect and accent modification coach.
 He has worked with theatre companies and colleges throughout the Boston area, as well as coaching privately.
 He has also taught acting, theatre devising, and improvisation classes to students of all ages, with the Huntington Theatre Company, Company One, Apollinaire Theatre Company, in Boston Public Schools, and privately.
 For more information or to contact Danny about accent modification and dialect coaching, visit www.dannybryckcoaching.com.